 High five to Donald for his tenacity in finding what turned out to be the most thrilling and prolonged wild dog sighting of our lives.

-Note: I was a guest of Great Plains Conservation for two nights, but the opinions are mine.
+Note: I was a guest of Great Plains Conservation for two nights, but had free rein to write what I chose.
+I paid for all travel costs.